-Applicant to Assessor Board / Managing Director / Other "persons effectively running the company" Board and Managing Director Director of Corporate and Regulatory Affairs with the support of Human Resources for applicants who are also SCOR employees.
-Key function holders Managing Director Human Resources.
+Applicant to Assessor Board / CEO / Other "persons effectively running the company" Board and CEO; Director of Corporate and Regulatory Affairs with the support of Human Resources for applicants who are also SCOR employees.
+Key function holders ■ CEO; ■ Human Resources.
+Employees within the scope of IDD ■ Direct Managers.